Rule breakers face bigger possible fines from CME Group

 The U.S. Commodity Futures Trading Commission and National Futures Association also oversee market participants.

-Lawyers and traders said the rise of computerized and algorithmic trading has complicated regulatory work due to the large quantity and speed of transactions.
-Regulators have focused recently on spoofing, after a provision against the trading practice was implemented as part of the 2010 Dodd-Frank financial reform, lawyers said.
+Lawyers and traders said the rise of computerized and algorithmic trading has complicated regulatory work due to the large size and speed of transactions.
+They have focused recently on spoofing, after a provision against the trading practice was implemented as part of the 2010 Dodd-Frank financial reform, lawyers said.

 Spoofing usually involves using algorithms to place orders with the intent to cancel them before execution.
 By creating an illusion of demand, spoofers can influence prices.